engineer-only/WebAPI/README.md

 ```
 in terminal.
 Now you must be able to see the Web Service at "http://localhost:3000/".

-If you are getting missing package errors, download them by necessary commands which you can find by googling.
+If you are getting missing package errors, download them by necessary commands which you can find by Google'ing.

 PS: Google Authentication is under construction for now.
 So it is not shown in the screen shots.